-You are currently in Archive View Mode.
-You are now vieweing the call titled: Reconnect: A Juried Alumni Exhibition, which ended on 10/2/17, 1:00 PM.
-All call settings are read only.
+Archive Mode.
+Call Reconnect: A Juried Alumni Exhibition ended on 10/2/17, 1:00 PM.
+Call settings are read only.
 See Current Open Calls

 UNO's art program dates back to 1911 when Augusta Knight organized an art department at Omaha University.
 By 1916, art courses taught included art history, theory and practice, applied design, drawing, and watercolor.
 The University first offered the Bachelor of Fine Arts (BFA) degree to art students in 1933.
 Fine arts majors could also choose a Bachelor of Arts (BA) or Bachelor of Science (BS) in education degree.
 The art program evolved and grew over the years, and today the Art and Art History Program is part of the School of the Arts in the College of Communications, Fine Arts and Media, offering a BA degree in art history as well as two studio art degrees: Bachelor of Arts in Studio Art (BASA) and the BFA.
 Many current students also pursue K-12 teaching certification along with a BASA or BFA degree.
 Today the art program offers studio instruction in painting, drawing, printmaking, papermaking, book arts, electronic imaging, art education, graphic arts, sculpture, and ceramics.